Chances are, you’ve bought at least a few things on eBay in the past. Maybe you’ve even sold some things from around the

 “I go to Goodwill sometimes, but the thrift stores I like are the small independent shops, usually run by a church.
 Goodwill has become more and more expensive, but you can still find underpriced items.
 There are also Goodwill outlets that sell items by the pound.
 I’ve heard those are good sources but don’t have one near me.

 “Since America is so abundant with consumer items, finding a place to source your items is one of the easiest parts of selling on eBay.
-You can even find things in the trash if you’re willing to look there!
+You can even find products in the trash if you’re willing to look there!
 You can also check the free section of Craigslist and see what items people are giving away.”

 Selling on Other Platforms like Amazon

 Although there are plenty of selling apps, Nathan’s primary focus is eBay.
 When asked if he sells on other platforms as well, he told me, “The only other platform I sell on is Facebook Marketplace.
 I sell larger items like refrigerators if I come across them at yard sales for cheap.
 I’ve have made several hundred dollars doing that.
 A lot of people have had good results on Etsy, Amazon, and Poshmark, but I like keeping it simple and sticking with eBay.
 If eBay stops being a place where I can make a profit, I’ll look elsewhere.”

 Time Investment and Income

 One of the reasons selling on eBay is a great side hustle is because it can be as big or small as you want it to be.
 You could use eBay simply to declutter and make some money from things you no longer need.
 Or you could invest a little bit of time each week and make some extra money consistently on eBay.
 And you could even turn it into a full-time business if you wanted to.

 Related reading: How to Make Money by Selling Your Stuff